joelhi/imlet-rs/README.md

 ### Future Enhancements (2025)
 - [ ] Make model serialization compatible with external impls.
 - [ ] Python binding or other scripting interface to build and compute models.
+(For example using [PyO3](https://github.com/PyO3/pyo3))
 - [ ] GPU computation of models for faster processing.
 (For example using [CubeCL](https://github.com/tracel-ai/cubecl))
 - [ ] Develop a node editor for visual programming.
 (For example using [snarl](https://github.com/zakarumych/egui-snarl))